 Additional details about current and recently completed education projects are also available online at the following links:

-- Making Freedom – an exhibition project developed by the education charity Windrush Foundation in 2013 to commemorate 175 years since emancipation from enslavement for Africans in the anglophone Caribbean (on 1st August 1838).
+- Making Freedom – an exhibition project developed in 2013 by the London-based education charity Windrush Foundation to commemorate 175 years since emancipation from enslavement for Africans in the anglophone Caribbean (on 1st August 1838).
 Carol’s 90-page Education Pack for this project can be freely downloaded from the “Resources” page on the Making Freedom website at http://makingfreedom.co.uk/